pandapaul/bookshelf-upsert/README.md

 ## API

-### model.upsert([attributes])
+### model.upsert([attributes], [options])

-Bookshelf model instances are provided the `upsert` method, which may optionally be given attributes to save.
-The attributes are simply passed along to `model.save()`.
+Bookshelf model instances are provided the `upsert` method, which may be given attributes and options that will be passed along to `model.save()`.
 This implementation of upsert first attempts an update then if no rows are updated it follows up with an insert.

 ## License